trstlabs/intento/docs/docs/background/differentiation.md

 - **Direct IBC, ICA & ICQ Integration** – By integrating Inter-Blockchain Communication (IBC), Interchain Accounts (ICA), and Interchain Queries (ICQ), Intento facilitates secure, automated, and cross-chain workflows without requiring intermediary execution layers.
 - **Conditions, Comparisons & Feedback Loops** – Execution logic can be condition-based, supporting real-time comparisons, iterative feedback loops, and adaptive automation.
 - **Advanced Use Cases** – Supports conditional payments, streaming transactions, auto-compounding, and portfolio optimization, making it a powerful tool for DeFi and beyond.
-- **Single Token Fee Abstraction** – With hosted accounts, users can pay all fees in a single token (e.g., INTO or ATOM), simplifying automation and reducing friction.
+- **Single Token Fee Abstraction** – With trustless excution agents, users can pay all fees in a single token (e.g., INTO or ATOM), simplifying automation and reducing friction.

 ### How Intento Differs from Anoma & Agoric